openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 - ``f32`` (Intel® x86-64, Arm®)
 - ``bf16`` (Intel® x86-64)
-- ``f16`` (Arm®)
+- ``f16`` (Intel® x86-64, Arm®)

 The default floating-point precision of a CPU primitive is ``f32``.
 On platforms that natively support half-precision calculations (``bfloat16`` or ``float16``), half-precision type (``bf16`` or ``f16``) is automatically used instead of ``f32`` to achieve better performance (see the `Execution Mode Hint <#execution-mode-hint>`__).
-Thus, no special steps are required to run a half-precision model.
+Thus, no special steps are required to run a model with ``bf16`` or ``f16`` inference precision.
 To support the ``f16`` OpenVINO IR on platforms that does not natively support ``float16`` the plugin internally converts all the ``f16`` values to ``f32`` and all the calculations are performed using the native precision of ``f32``.

 Using the half-precision provides the following performance benefits:

-- ``bfloat16`` data type allows using Intel® Advanced Matrix Extension (AMX), which provides dramatically faster computations on corresponding hardware in comparison with AVX512 or AVX2 instructions in many DL operation implementations.
+- ``bfloat16`` and ``float16`` data types allow using Intel® Advanced Matrix Extension (AMX) on 4+ generation Intel® Xeon® Scalable Processors, which provides dramatically faster computations on corresponding hardware in comparison with AVX512 or AVX2 instructions in many DL operation implementations.
+- ``float16`` data type allows using ``armv8.2-a+fp16`` extension on ARM64 CPUs, which significantly improves performance due to doubled vector capacity.
-- Reduced memory consumption since half-precision data half the size of 32-bit float.
+- Reduced memory footprint since most of weight and activation tensors are stored in half-precision.

 For more details about the ``bfloat16`` format, see the `BFLOAT16 – Hardware Numerics Definition white paper <https://software.intel.com/content/dam/develop/external/us/en/documents/bf16-hardware-numerics-definition-white-paper.pdf>`__.